-Elizabeth has a political science background and now works within the interdisciplinary field of global studies.
-Thematically, she is interested in the ways in which people navigate boundaries of difference, including theories of reconciliation, intercultural communication, and social inclusion/exclusion.
+Elizabeth is a Senior Lecturer in the School of Global, Urban and Social Studies and Program Manager of the Bachelor of Arts (International Studies).
+She has a political science background and now works within the interdisciplinary field of global studies.
+Thematically, she is interested in how people traverse boundaries of difference in the global era, including theories of reconciliation, intercultural communication, and social inclusion/exclusion.

-Regionally, she has a long-standing interest in Latin America and the Caribbean (particularly Brazil, Cuba and Mexico).
-This has included a major study of the social and political dimensions of Cuba's public health system, which explored the system’s institutional arrangements and the formal and informal ways in which Cubans navigate and negotiate access health care, and was published in a highly acclaimed book Social Relations and the Cuban Health Miracle.
+Regionally, she specialises in Latin America and the Caribbean (particularly Brazil, Cuba and Mexico).
+This has included a major study of the social and political dimensions of Cuba's public health system, which explored the system's institutional arrangements and the formal and informal ways in which Cubans navigate and negotiate access health care, and was published in a highly acclaimed book Social Relations and the Cuban Health Miracle.

-Elizabeth also has a deep interest in Australia’s engagement with Latin America, which is the focus of a pioneering book – Australian-Latin American Relations: New Links in A Changing Global Landscape – that is now in press with Palgrave Macmillan.
-She has worked with organisations in Porto Alegre and Rio de Janeiro seeking to improve health, wellbeing and social inclusion for favela communities, and on an action research project that includes intercultural exchanges between Australia and Brazil focusing on themes of sport, wellbeing and reconciliation.
-She speaks Spanish and Portuguese and has spent periods living and researching in Latin America intermittently over the past decade, mainly in Cuba, Brazil and Mexico.
+Elizabeth also has a deep interest in Australia's engagement with Latin America, which was the focus of a pioneering book – Australian-Latin American Relations: New Links in A Changing Global Landscape (2016).
+She has worked with organisations in Porto Alegre and Rio de Janeiro on health, wellbeing and social inclusion projects in favela communities, and on a cross-cultural action research project between Australia and Brazil focusing on themes of sport, wellbeing and reconciliation.
+Elizabeth speaks Spanish and Portuguese and has lived and researched Latin America intermittently, mainly in Cuba, Brazil and Mexico.

 While at RMIT, Elizabeth has played a key role in establishing 'Global Reconciliation', a global network of partners around the world that focuses on researching and promoting 'reconciliation', or 'dialogue across difference'.